conjee/conjee.github.io/_posts/2021-09-05-binance-desktop-proxy-settings.md

     /Applications/Binance.app/Contents/MacOS/Binance --proxy-server="socks5://proxy-host:1080"

-There're many ways to "redirect" the connections, but I found this suitable for my needs as it's easy to setup and doesn't affect other apps.
+There're many ways to "redirect" the connections, but I found this suitable for my needs as it's easy to set up and doesn't affect other apps.
 I use it with ssh dynamic port fowarding:

     ssh -D 1080 -q -C -N -f my-proxy-server /Applications/Binance.app/Contents/MacOS/Binance --proxy-server="socks5://localhost:1080"